How to become a real estate agent in Dubai: A step-by-step guide

 Why Become a Real Estate Agent in Dubai?

-To start off, there are several good reasons to become a real estate agent/broker/realtor in the UAE.
-First, you will be working with one of the most expensive assets in the market: property.
+There are several good reasons to become a real estate agent/broker/realtor in the UAE.
+First, you will be working with one of the most expensive assets in the market – property.
+For working in real estate in Dubai, it’s important to possess the right sales and negotiation skills.
+Moreover, you must have the passion to build a good reputation that can translate into a good commission over and above your basic salary.

 Of course, becoming one of the highly regarded and successful real estate brokers in Dubai is no easy feat.
 It is a competitive industry, so be prepared to work hard, regularly engage with customers and learn to identify their needs.